pujols/OSU_CSE_5523_2024AU/HW_1_programming_set/HW_1_programming/Readme.md

 * You will be using [NumPy] (https://numpy.org/), and your code will display your results with [matplotlib] (https://matplotlib.org/).
 If your computer does not have them, you may install them with the following commands:
   - for NumPy: <br/>
     do `sudo apt install python3-pip` or `pip3 install numpy`.
-If you are using Windows command line, you may try `setx PATH "%PATH%;C:\Python34\Scripts"`, followed by `py -3 -mpip install numpy`.
+If you are using the Windows command line, you may try `setx PATH "%PATH%;C:\Python34\Scripts"`, followed by `py -3 -mpip install numpy`.

   - for matplotlib: <br/>
     do `python3 -m pip install -U pip` and then `python3 -m pip install -U matplotlib`.
 If you are using the Windows command line, you may try `py -3 -mpip install -U pip` and then `py -3 -mpip install -U matplotlib`.